Home

 In between the notes go ahead and fill them in using your imagination.

 Memorize each chart referring to your guitar as you work along.
-Using a tuner if you have it for easy reverence and to check your accuracy.
+Using a tuner if you have it for easy reference and to check your accuracy.

 Get a feel for the spacing in between the natural notes.